 As you may or may not already know, the traditional alternative to providing this kind of backup power if the grid fails (or isn’t accessible) usually comes in the form of some kind of gas powered generator.

-While there’s absolutely a case for gas generators as well – particularly given their cost effectiveness and efficiency in certain use cases – if you’re after the kinds of unique benefits offered by a solar generator, you’re certainly not going to find them from these conventional backup generator systems.
+While there’s absolutely a case for gas generators as well – particularly given their cost effectiveness and efficiency in certain use cases – if you’re after the kinds of unique benefits offered by the best solar generator systems, you’re certainly not going to find them from more conventional backup generator systems.

 Secondly, solar generators aren’t going to be producing fumes when you operate them unlike their gas powered siblings.
 This of course means that once you’ve harvested your sunlight, that portable battery pack holding your captured energy can come indoors and be moved around where it’s needed most.